MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/share-record-using-access-team.md

 ### Setup

-1. Checks for the current version ofthe org.
+1. Checks for the current version of the org.
 2. Creates a test account record for the sample.

 ### Demonstrate